 (a) that in the preparation of the annual accounts the applicable accounting standardshad been followed along with proper explanation relating to material departures;

-(b) that the directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company as at 31 March 2016 andof the loss of the company for that period;
+(b) that the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company as at 31 March 2020 andof the loss of the Company for that period;

-(c) that the director had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013 for safeguarding the assetsof the company and for preventing and detecting fraud andother irregularities;
+(c) that proper and sufficient care for the maintenance of adequate accounting recordsin accordance with the provisions of the Companies Act 2013 for safeguarding the assetsof the company and for preventing and detecting fraud and other irregularities;

 (d) that the annual accounts had been prepared on a going concern basis;

-(f) that proper systems have been devised to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+(f) that proper systems had been devised to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-All recommendations made by the Audit Committee during the financial year 2015-16 wereaccepted by the Board of Directors of the Company.
+All recommendations made by the Audit Committee during the FY 2019-20 were accepted bythe Board of Directors of the Company.

 CEO / CFO CERTIFICATION